Published: 6 May 2020, 14.45

 At FHT, we fully appreciate how much COVID-19 has impacted our members and that many of you are eager to return to full practice in order to support your clients’ health and wellbeing and generate much-needed income.

-We will continue to update our coronavirus statement (fht.org.uk/coronavirus) on a regular basis and support our members with information and guidance wherever possible, so please keep checking this link, as well as your weekly newsletters.
+We will, of course, continue to update these guidelines and our coronavirus statement (available at www.fht.org.uk/coronavirus) on a regular basis and support our members with information and guidance wherever possible, so please keep checking this webpage, as well as your regular newsletters.

-With so much conjecture and false information circulating about COVID-19, it is important to stick to trusted sources.
+With so much conjecture and false information circulating about COVID-19, it is important to stick to trusted sources of information.

-For information about COVID-19 and any measures in place to try and tackle the virus, we would recommend looking at the NHS, government, and World Health Organisation (WHO) websites.
-You can also access a useful Coronavirus Patient Leaflet on the BMJ (British Medical Journal) Best Practice website.
+For information about COVID-19, and any measures in place to try and tackle the virus, we would recommend looking at the NHS, government (England, Scotland, Wales and Northern Ireland), and World Health Organization (WHO) websites.
+You can also access a useful Coronavirus Patient Leaflet on the BMJ (British Medical Journal) Best Practice website, which is regularly updated.

-Before re-evaluating your work practices and returning to work, it is extremely important that you are aware of the latest information regarding:
+Before re-evaluating your work practices and returning to work (when your government indicates it is safe to do so), it is extremely important that you are aware of the latest information regarding:

 - how COVID-19 spreads, so that you can minimise the risk of becoming infected or spreading the virus;

-- which individuals are considered vulnerable or at high risk if they are exposed to COVID-19;
+- which individuals are extremely vulnerable or at high risk if they are exposed to COVID-19;

 - the signs and symptoms of COVID-19, so that you can identify if you or a client may have the virus;